ElkCl0ner/ElkCl0ner/README.md

 ### Hello, I'm Lin Wei 👋

-## I'm a McGill University student studying Software Engineering!
+## I'm a Software Engineering student at McGill University!
 - ✨ I'm currently trying to discover new fields of programming to find those which I prefer
 - 💡 I'm currently learning UnrealEngine and Blender
 - 🔭 I'm currently looking for an internship to develop my skills and to gain real-life experience